SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | ------------- | ------------- |
 | ALADIN | Deactivated |

-Annotation : AEOLUS has now been decomissioned.
+Annotation : AEOLUS has been decomissioned and is decayed.

 ### STEREO A/B [Norad 29510/29511]